who we are + what we do

 While most students and parents know me as the School Nurse, I also teach Introduction to Healthcare Professions for high school students as a RISE elective.
 Why a RISE class?
 Well, the project-based focus of this class is designed to give students authentic engagement in many facets of these diverse professions; both the day-to-day experiences, as well as encountering the ethical landscape from a Christian perspective.
 We learn about caring for others compassionately, and how creation in the image of God is just as transformative in a neonatal unit as it is in hospice.

-A senior computer engineering major with a concentration in digital logic design at Florida Polytechnic University, I have had passions for engineering and robotics since high school.
-My responsibilities as an adjunct faculty member include coaching Team RISE 7719, assisting with engineering tasks in the workshop, leading many Team practices, and coordinating the robotics partnership between Team RISE at LCS and Florida Poly's Purple Fire robotics team.
-I am engaged in college student government as Chief of Staff, and also serve as the President of Purple Fire.
+A recent Florida Polytechnic University graduate in computer engineering with a concentration in digital logic design, I have had passions for engineering and robotics since high school.
+I’m employed in the marine engineering industry, and my responsibilities as an adjunct faculty member include coaching Team RISE 7719, assisting with engineering tasks in the workshop, leading many Team practices, and coordinating a robotics partnership between Teams RISE and Ascend at LCS and Florida Poly's Purple Fire robotics team.